go-orb/.github/profile/README.md

 ## Overview

 Go Orb provides the core requirements for distributed systems development including RPC and Event driven communication.
 The Go Orb philosophy is sane defaults with a pluggable architecture.
 We provide defaults to get you started quickly but everything can be easily swapped out.

 ## Features

 Go Orb abstracts away the details of distributed systems.
 Here are the main features.

 - **Config** - Load dynamic config from anywhere.
-The config interface provides a way to load application level config from any source such as env vars, file.
+The config interface provides a way to load application level config from any source such as env vars, file and http.
 You can merge the sources and even define fallbacks.

 - **Service Discovery** - Automatic service registration and name resolution.
 Service discovery is at the core of Go Orb service development.
 When service A needs to speak to service B it needs the location of that service.
 The default discovery mechanism is multicast DNS (mdns), a zeroconf system.